mjithujanardhanan/Underwater_object_detection/README.md

 # Underwater Object Detection and Localization

-Real-time underwater object detection and localization system using YOLOv11, optimized for Edge GPUs (Jetson Nano).
+Real-time underwater object detection and localization system using YOLOv11, optimized for GPUs.
 This project is designed to detect underwater bots and other relevant objects from an ROV’s point of view.

 ## 📌 Project Overview

 This project focuses on detecting and localizing underwater objects in real-time using a custom-trained YOLOv11 model.
-The model is fine-tuned on a dataset created from ROV-captured footage in underwater environments and is deployed on Jetson Nano for edge inference.
+The model is fine-tuned on a dataset created from ROV-captured footage in underwater environments.

 ## 🚀 Features